 SupplementaryArtifacts Folder

-The SupplementaryArtifacts folder allows the providing Office to provide other optional documents, which may be beneficial to the recipient Office.
-For the patent priority documents, these may include versions of the bibliographic or classification data or else all or part of the application body in an alternative format to the PDF supplied in the MandatoryArtifacts folder.
-The alternative formats may be the documents exactly as they were filed, or else a full text version of the document prepared administratively by the providing Office.
+The SupplementaryArtifacts folder allows the providing Office to include optional documents, which may be beneficial to the recipient Office.
+The optional documents may include additional documents in alternative formats to the PDF supplied in the MandatoryArtifacts folder.
 The recipient Office may choose to process or archive the contents of this folder at its discretion.

-19. While there is no restriction on permitted file formats for the documents in this folder, permitted document types must be defined as one of the following:
+While there is no restriction on permitted file formats for the documents in this folder, permitted document types must be defined as one of the following:

+Patent documents:

 Bibliographic data: Bibliographic information included on the first page of a patent document.
 Contains document identification, domestic filing data, foreign priority data, public availability dates or term of protection, technical information, related patent or application information;

 Classification data: The collection of various classification data which arranges the application according to technology area;